arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 	_Creating new subscription_

 1. In the **New Subscription** dialog box, enter a name for the subscription in the **Name** textbox.
-Leave the default options and click **Save**.
+Leave the default options selected and click **Save**.

 	![New Subscription dialog box](Images/new-subscription-dialog-box.png?raw=true)

 1. The new subscription should be added to your topic.

-	> **Note:** You can also use the Windows Azure Tools for Microsoft Visual Studio to send and receive test messages, as well as to define subscription rules.
-In the upcoming exercises, you will learn how to perform those operations from code by using the **WindowsAzure.ServiceBus** NuGet package.
+	> **Note:** You can also use Windows Azure Tools for Microsoft Visual Studio to send and receive test messages, as well as to define subscription rules.
+In the upcoming exercises, you will learn how to perform these operations from code by using the **WindowsAzure.ServiceBus** NuGet package.

 	![New subscription created](Images/new-subscription-created.png?raw=true)